10 Palm Trees That Grow in Virginia (with Pictures)

 Needle Palm Tree (Rhapidophyllum hystrix).
 Photo by Flickr.

-The Needle Palm Tree, scientific name Rhapidophyllum hystrix or Rhapidophylum hystrix, is one of the MOST cold hardiest palm trees that can tolerate cold down to 10F and even known to withstand freezing weather down to -5F without any potection.
+The Needle Palm Tree, scientifically known as Rhapidophyllum hystrix or Rhapidophylum hystrix, is one of the most cold-hardy palm trees, capable of tolerating temperatures as low as 10°F and even withstanding freezing weather down to -5°F without any protection.

-Not surprisingly, it can be found growing in Virginia state.
-With some winter protection you can probably in zone 7.
-However, it grows best in USDA Zones 8a (10 to 15 F) to 10b (35 to 40F).
+It can be found growing in Virginia state and, with some winter protection, can potentially thrive in Zone 7.
+However, it is most suited for USDA Zones 8a (10 to 15°F) through 10b (35 to 40°F).

 5. Saw Palmetto Palm (Serenoa repens)